 Itai will also explore existing studies on the controversies and ambiguity regarding the lack of a threshold below which radiation was considered to be safe (i.e., tolerance dose) and the potential risk of radiation per year (i.e., maximum protection dose) and examine whether racial beliefs may have structured the debate; specifically, the belief that African Americans have denser bones and thicker skins and muscles and therefore need larger x-ray doses to make diagnostic pictures.
 His preliminary findings show that this belief and recommendation had appeared in standard x-ray technology textbooks until the mid 1960s.
 Consequently, African Americans were getting increased radiation doses compared to other populations.
 He will investigate the source of this belief, the science behind it, the length of time x-ray technicians followed this recommendation, and its effect on African Americans.
 He will also examine the response of the Division of Radiological Health of the Public Health Services (PHS) to this discovery.
 Itai hopes to contribute to our understanding of how racial beliefs and considerations shaped scientific discussions, and shed new light on the political, ethical and social aspects of the use of radiation in the US.

-Mr. Bavli is also a researcher at the Gertner Institute for Epidemiology and Health Policy Research in Israel, where he is part of a research group that investigates the response of health authorities in the United States and Israel to the adverse effects of radiation treatment.
+Mr. Bavli was also a researcher at the Gertner Institute for Epidemiology and Health Policy Research in Israel, where he was part of a research group that investigates the response of health authorities in the United States and Israel to the adverse effects of radiation treatment.
 He received his BA (Political Science and International Relations) and MA (Political Science) from the Hebrew University of Jerusalem.